 When taking out a mortgage with less than 20% down, the three primary ways that borrowers may pay for PMI are: (1) a borrower-paid monthly payment tacked onto the normal mortgage payment; (2) a borrower-paid lump-sum premium up front at closing; and (3) lender-paid PMI with a higher mortgage interest rate paid by the borrower to cover the lender's premium.
 In the third case, borrowers may not even realize they are paying PMI, as technically they are not, but the reality is that the lender is taking the extra cash they will receive through a higher interest payment and using that to purchase PMI (which means the net cost of PMI is indirectly still being passed through to borrower).

 Notably, there are some potential advantages to lender-paid PMI for itemizing taxpayers, as while mortgage interest is deductible, PMI is currently not deductible in 2018 and beyond (the PMI deduction was last extended retroactively for the 2017 tax year under the Bipartisan Budget Act of 2018, but lapsed again as of December 31st of 2017, and it’s not yet clear whether another Tax Extenders bill will reinstate it again).
-However, given that (and therefore are not deducting mortgage interest or PMI), this tax difference may only affect a small number of homebuyers anyway.
+However, given that few taxpayers will even be itemizing going forward (and therefore are not deducting mortgage interest or PMI), this tax difference may only affect a small number of homebuyers anyway.

 So, while lender-paid PMI may be something to think about for some taxpayers, what most homebuyers think of when they pay PMI is either a monthly or lump-sum PMI payment.
-For ongoing PMI payments, annual payment amounts might range from depending on many factors including the property location, size of the down payment, and how the property will be used.
+For ongoing PMI payments, annual payment amounts might range from 0.3% to 1.2% of the mortgage amount depending on many factors including the property location, size of the down payment, and how the property will be used.

 Terminology note: Mortgage insurance premium (MIP) and private mortgage insurance (PMI) are effectively the same from a borrower’s perspective, but MIP is used in reference to FHA and other governmental loans (including reverse mortgages), whereas PMI (private mortgage insurance) is used for conventional loans.
 However, despite serving effectively the same function, the rules for eliminating MIP can be substantially different than the rules for eliminating PMI (e.g., MIP cannot be eliminated on FHA loans issued since 2013).